Once the whaling capital of the world, Nantucket is now a tourist’s delight.

 The name Nantucket is adapted from similar Algonquin names for the island meaning far away land.
 Come and see why.

 When you arrive on Nantucket, consider Nantucket Island Tours

 Enjoy a fully narrated delightful historic tour of Nantucket.
 This tour offers a truly interesting riding tour of America’s most scenic little island.
 In just over an hour, become acquainted with the “Little Grey Lady,” famous as the world’s foremost whaling port in the 18th century.
 Our continuous narrated tour covers close to 65% of the island including: The Old Mill, “Sconset” Village with its rose-covered cottages, Low Beach, Sankaty Head Lighthouse, Cranberry bogs and Nantucket moors.
 Nantucket Island Tours operates May through October.
-You can reserve your bus tour tickets along with your ferry tickets by simply clicking on the blue ‘BOOK YOUR TRIP’ button on the top, right-hand side of this page or by calling toll-free 800-492-8082.
+You can reserve your bus tour tickets along with your ferry tickets by simply clicking on the green ‘BOOK YOUR TRIP’ button on the top, right-hand side of this page or by calling toll-free 800-492-8082.

 Some of our favorites:

 - Cisco Brewers / Triple Eight Distilleries

 - Nantucket Island Chamber of Commerce

 - Nantucket Visitor Services